blocher/oneholyname/public/wp-content/plugins/nextgen-gallery-optimizer/readme.txt

 [http://www.nextgengalleryoptimizer.com/docs/limitations/](http://www.nextgengalleryoptimizer.com/docs/limitations/)

+= How is NextGEN Legacy (v1.6.2 to v1.9.13) faring these days without updates? =

+1. As of WordPress v4.2 (possibly earlier) the Sort Gallery page in the admin fails to save changes to the image sort order.
+It gives the following notice on-save when WP_DEBUG is active: "Notice: Undefined variable: sortArray in ...nextgen-gallery/admin/manage-sort.php on line 19".
+One workaround would be to simply upload your images in the order you want them displayed.

+2. There are also a few new notices (when WP_DEBUG is active) in WordPress v4.3, however the widgets do still appear to be working: "Notice: The called constructor method for WP_Widget is <strong>deprecated</strong> since version 4.3.0!
+Use __construct() instead. in .../wp-includes/functions.php on line 3457".

 = Why aren't my image uploads working in NextGEN 2.0.xx? =

 There are many possibilities (typically ownership/permissions issues), but here's an odd one from personal experience.
 Hopefully it'll help...